 Transgender individuals have a gender identity that is incongruent with the sex they were assigned at birth.
-The health care community's understanding of what it means to be transgender has advanced greatly over the past century.
-It is now understood that being transgender implies no impairment in a person's judgment, stability, or general social or vocational capabilities.
+The medical community's understanding of what it means to be transgender has advanced greatly over the past century.
+The medical community now understands that being transgender implies no impairment in a person's judgment, stability, or general social or vocational capabilities.
 According to recent estimates, approximately 1.4 million transgender adults live in the United States-0.6 percent of the adult population.

-Many transgender individuals have a condition called gender dysphoria, which is characterized by clinically significant distress and anxiety resulting from the incongruence between one's gender identity and the sex assigned at birth.
-The international consensus among health care professionals regarding treatment for transgender and gender dysphoric people is to assist the patient to live in accordance with his or her gender identity, thus alleviating and avoiding the distress.
-Treatment may include any or all of the following: counseling, social transition (through, e.g., use of a new name and pronouns; new clothes and grooming; and use of single-sex facilities, including restrooms, most consistent with the individual's gender identity), hormone therapy, and surgical interventions.
+Many transgender individuals, like Plaintiff, have a condition called gender dysphoria, which is characterized by clinically significant distress and impairment of function resulting from the incongruence between one's gender identity and the sex assigned at birth.
+The international medical consensus regarding treatment for gender dysphoria is to assist the patient to live in accordance with his or her gender identity, thus alleviating the distress.
+Treatment may include any or all of the following: counseling, social transition (through, e.g., use of a new name and pronouns; new clothes and grooming; and use of single-sex facilities, including restrooms, most consistent with the individual's gender identity), and hormone therapy and surgical interventions.

-Access to single-sex facilities that correspond to one's gender identity is a critical aspect of social transition and, thus, successful treatment for transgender and gender dysphoric individuals.
-By contrast, excluding transgender individuals from facilities consistent with their gender identity undermines their treatment; exposes them to stigma and discrimination; potentially harms their physical health by causing them to avoid restroom use; and impairs their social and emotional development.
-Similarly, transgender students who must use separate facilities that other students are not required to use are at risk of being bullied and discriminated against and suffer psychological harm.
+Access to single-sex facilities that correspond to one's gender identity is a critical aspect of social transition and, thus, successful treatment of gender dysphoria.
+By contrast, excluding transgender individuals from facilities consistent with their gender identity undermines their treatment; exposes them to stigma and discrimination; harms their physical health by causing them to avoid restroom use; and impairs their social and emotional development.
+Similarly, transgender students who must use separate facilities than other students are not required to use are at risk of being bullied and discriminated against and suffer psychological harm.
 The stigma and minority stress that result from discrimination can, in turn, lead to poorer health outcomes for transgender individuals.